Published by Carl Hedinger. Last Updated on November 3, 2023.

 Read More: 30+ Great Things to Do in Downtown Asheville

 The 1.5-mile round-trip adventure is beautiful and one that deserves a spotlight along with the bigger names around.
 Also, the road where you’ll find these falls is known as the Forest Heritage Scenic Byway.

 Variable Trail Lengths

-Dupont State Recreational Forest wins for most waterfalls near Asheville inside one park.
+Dupont State Recreational Forest in the North Carolina Mountains easily wins for most waterfalls near Asheville inside one park.
 It’s a popular place to hike and for films, based on the fact that The Hunger Games and Last of the Mohicans were shot here.

 - Hooker Falls is regarded as one of this area’s best swimming holes, and it’s reachable after a short half-mile hike from the parking lot.
 The most popular hike within DuPont State Forest will take you three miles round trip to three waterfalls: Hooker Falls, Triple Falls, and High Falls.

 - From the Visitor Center parking lot that starts the High Falls Loop, you can take a 4.4-mile roundtrip hike or ride a bicycle to Bridal Veil Falls.
 You can also add it onto the High Falls Loop to make it about a 7-mile hike.

 - The Wintergreen Falls Trail is a 1.5-mile out and back hike that leads to a beautiful 20-foot waterfall.

 41 miles from Asheville (48 minutes)